This was a streaming event

 Made possible in part through the generous support of the Ulster Savings Bank Charitable Foundation and The Cornelia T. Bailey Foundation.

-Bardavon Presents has announced that due to the Delta variant and the recent increase in new Covid cases, all audiences at Bardavon and UPAC must be fully vaccinated and wear masks at all times.
+Bardavon Presents has announced that due to the virus variants and the increase in new Covid cases, all audiences at Bardavon and UPAC must be fully vaccinated and wear masks at all times.
 Ticket holders must show proof of vaccination and government issued ID on show days.
 This policy will remain in effect until further notice and is subject to change based on CDC guidelines.

 Purchase your tickets in person at the Bardavon Box Office, 35 Market Street, Poughkeepsie, 845.473.2072 and the UPAC Box Office, 601 Broadway Kingston, 845.339.6088 or email firstname.lastname@example.org.